 Help Me Grow aims to identify vulnerable children and link families to community-based programs and services.
 By utilizing United Way’s existing 211 Helpline, as a hub (with the addition of virtual services), Help Me Grow and 211 will be able to connect children and their families to community-based supports in Nebraska and provide seamless care coordination.
 Family members, child health care providers and other professionals will be able to contact 211 for information, support and referrals for children.
 The pilot is set to launch January 1 in Lancaster County, and expand across the state for several years.

 The 211 Helpline is partnering with NEHII (Nebraska Health Information Initiative) and Unite Us to form a statewide network that unites health care and human services organizations, creating a coordinated, community-oriented, person-centered approach for care delivery in Nebraska.
+The system launched on September 23 in southeast Nebraska and southwest Iowa.
+The system will go live for the rest of Nebraska over the next 18 months.

 211 is exploring a partnership with the Greater Omaha Chamber of Commerce as part of their Thrive work.
 Together, they would develop a career and training navigator network to assist individuals looking for work or reconnecting with education/training.